mekanii/ESU/README.md

 ##### Coag
 - Spray
 <br>The image illustrates the output scope for the Spray Coagulation operation at the PWM generator.
 It provides a detailed view of the waveform characteristics and performance metrics associated with the Spray Coagulation process, highlighting the key features and behavior of the PWM signal during this operation.
 <br>For duty cycle levels ranging from 10 to 100, demonstrates similar PWM frequency, indicating consistent performance across these duty cycle settings.
-We can observe that the increment of the duty cycle results in a pulse that exhibits a linear increase in HIGH time, further emphasizing the effectiveness of the PWM modulation in maintaining a predictable response across varying duty cycle levels.
+We can observe that the increment of the duty cycle results in a pulse that exhibits a linear increase in HIGH time, further emphasizing the effectiveness of the PWM modulation in maintaining a predictable response across varying duty cycle levels.<br>

-> [!NOTE]
-> Coag Spray PWM signal utilize a discrete resolution of 400 levels.
-Therefore, all references to **duty cycle** in this context should be understood as discrete levels rather than percentages.

 | Duty Cycle | HIGH Time |
 | ----------:| ---------:|
 |         10 |      1 us |